saksham4566/Amazon/README.md

-# Amazon Clone Homepage
+# 🛒 Amazon Clone Homepage

-This project is a static front-end clone of the Amazon homepage, built using HTML and CSS.
-It replicates the layout and styling of Amazon's main interface, including a responsive navigation bar, search bar, category listings, and a multi-section footer.
+A front-end static clone of the Amazon homepage using **HTML** and **CSS**.
+This project replicates Amazon's user interface elements such as the navbar, product sections, and footer — all styled from scratch.

+---

-🔍 Features
+## 📌 Features

-Amazon-style navigation bar with:
+- ✅ Amazon-style navigation bar

-Logo
+  - Logo

-Delivery location
+  - Delivery location

-Search bar with dropdown
+  - Search bar with dropdown

-Language selector
+  - Language selector

-Account & Orders
+  - Account & Orders

-Cart icon
+  - Cart icon

-Horizontal category panel
+- ✅ Category navigation panel

-Hero section with promotional banner
+- ✅ Hero banner section

-Product category boxes with image previews
+- ✅ 8 Product boxes with category images

-Fully designed Amazon-like footer
+- ✅ Amazon-like footer

+---

-🛠️ Technologies Used
+## 🧰 Technologies Used
-HTML5 – Markup structure

-CSS3 – Styling and layout

-Font Awesome – For icons

-Google Fonts / System Fonts – For typography

-📁 File Structure
-Editamazon-clone/
-│
-├── index.html          # Main HTML file
-├── style.css           # Styling for the homepage
-├── amazon_logo.png     # Amazon logo
-├── Flag.png            # Flag icon for language section
-├── hero_image.jpg      # Hero section background
-├── box1_image.jpg      # Product box images
-├── box2_image.jpg
-├── box3_image.jpg
-├── box4_image.jpg
-├── box5_image.jpg
-├── box6_image.jpg
-├── box7_image.jpg
-├── box8_image.jpg
+- **HTML5**
+- **CSS3**
+- **Font Awesome** (CDN for icons)

+---

 📄 License
 This project is created for educational purposes and is not intended for commercial use.
 All images and brand names are property of Amazon Inc.